Spring 2023

 Dear Gardeners,

-I am a long-time member of AHS along with being actively involved in both my local daylily club and Region 2 activities.
+I am a long-time member of the American Hemerocallis Society along with being actively involved in both my local daylily club and Region 2 activities.
 Creating new varieties of tetraploid daylilies is by far the main purpose of my current gardening activity.
-It takes years to bring each individual hybrid through the phases of seed production, seedling growth from seed, seedling selection and evaluation over many seasons, and eventual vegetative increase in preparation for formal introduction with the American Hemerocallis Society and sales to the public.
+It takes years to bring each individual hybrid through the phases of seed production, seedling growth, seedling selection and evaluation over many seasons, and eventual vegetative increase in preparation for formal registration with AHS and sales introduction to the public.
 My daylily hybridizing objective is to create very hardy, robust, and northern reblooming tetraploid daylilies with large flowers of great color, substance, and form displayed as a minimum of 20 buds per well-branched scape.
 I strive for overall plant performance to ensure a beautiful garden presence as well as valuable hybridizing genetics.
 I firmly believe northern daylily gardeners should expect similar extended weeks of bloom from individual cultivars that southern daylily growers commonly enjoy.
 It is through my work with reliable northern rebloom, under average growing conditions, in tandem with high branching and bud counts that this ideal is being achieved.

 Garden Picture

 I ship bareroot daylilies by United States Priority Mail Service within the United States.
 Canadian customers are encouraged to contact me about possible travel to Ontario in the spring and phytosanitary certificate inspection fees.
 Other perennials, which are mostly hosta, are sold to local mid-west Michigan zone 5 gardeners as freshly dug bareroot material from my established landscaping.
-Also for local customers, if you find something special growing in my gardens that you would like put on a wish list, please let me know.
+Also, for local customers, if you find something special growing in my gardens that you would like put on a wish list, please let me know.
 You will be the first to be notified when that plant is to be divided in the future.
 Your visits are welcome, but please contact me in advance to arrange for a mutually convenient appointment time.
-Peak daylily blooming season in my garden is from late June through early August.
+Daylily blooming season in my garden is from late June through August with peak bloom occurring shortly after the 4th of July.

 Garden PictureHappy digging,